 For more information, you may like to read the following FAQ's:

 Note: Probiotics are not recommended for those with serious medical conditions eg. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, infants with short bowel syndrome, or to patients with open wounds following major surgery; unless under a doctor's care.
-Furthermore, pregnant or breastfeeding women should consult their doctor before taking Saccharomyces boulardii or 'For travelling abroad'.
+Furthermore, pregnant or breastfeeding women should consult their doctor before taking certain supplements.
 To read more about the contraindications, you may wish to read 'When should I not take probiotics?'